jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ---

-The Terraform code, can be difficult to read if you don't have a declarative structure.
+If you don't have a declarative structure, the Terraform code can be difficult to read .
-Then the sources should be separe by files and the files names with declarative name.
+Then the sources should be separated by files and the files names with a declarative name.
-On that case, wil be used the most common naming in a lot of terraform modules:
+On that case, we'll use the most common naming in many of terraform modules:

 - Implementations: main.tf (or submodules when needed)
 - Variables: variables.tf